Learn Poker

 The community cards tell a story.
 Learn to read board texture, classify your hand, and understand how the flop changes the game for everyone.

-Skill 6 · Outs, Equity & Pot Odds
+Skill 7 · Outs, Equity, and Pot Odds

 Count your outs, estimate your equity with the Rule of 2 and 4, and compare it to the price you're being offered.
 Drawing decisions in seconds.